 - Customers are not informed about return policy.

 The policy needs to be agreed upon BEFORE the payment is made, and not after (e.g in the checkout page instead of the payment receipt).
 Yes, this is the purpose of the T&C checkbox at the checkout page, please review and update it at least once a year or as frequently as you launch a new product.
 The UI/UX of your checkout plays an important role in this.

 - Cancellation of a future services contract.

 Such as gym membership, facial treatment or therapy sessions.
-Consumers are entitled to cancel their contracts for whatever reasons including migrating to another place, or simply not being able to attend anymore.
+Consumers are entitled to cancel their contracts for whatever reasons including migrating to another place or simply not being able to attend anymore.
 In this case, they can only be charged either; 5% of the full price, OR the cost of any goods used or kept, OR the pro-rated price of the services used; the rest should be refunded.

 - Major or minor damaged goods